-Senior Professor of Practice in the Business and Leadership Studies program, Dr. Kay McLennan, creates and delivers online versions of Business Ethics, Economics for Non Majors, and Economics of Health and Wellness courses.
-She has been involved in online education at Tulane SoPA for over ten years, supporting faculty in the development of the online courses and best online teaching practices.
-Dr. McLennan is also the creator of the Tulane SoPA Metaverse 3D virtual world platform used to create different types of learning simulations.
+As a Senior Professor of Practice in the Business and Leadership Studies program, Dr. Kay McLennan, creates and delivers online versions of Managing Organizational Behavior, Business Ethics, Economics for Non-Majors, and Economics of Health and Wellness courses.
+She has been involved in online education at Tulane SoPA for over ten years, contributing to the support provided for faculty teaching online.
+Dr. McLennan is also the creator of the Tulane SoPA Metaversity 3D virtual world platform used to create different types of learning simulations.

 Dr. McLennan previously developed and taught the first online Macroeconomics and Microeconomics courses to be offered by Southeastern Louisiana University.
 Her previous work experience includes a ten-year career as an economist at the U.S. Department of Agriculture and U.S. Office of Management and Budget.

-Dr. McLennan is an enthusiastic advocate for the wider use of learning technologies, including the wider use of 3D virtual world educational simulations.
+Dr. McLennan is an enthusiastic advocate for the wider use of learning technologies, including the wider use of virtual reality educational simulations.

 What advice would you give to someone who's considering finishing their degree, or starting for the first time as an adult?